tbohne/ChessAI/README.md

 ## PROBLEM

-I need an approach that evaluates a given board state and comes up with a good move to perform.
+Evaluate a given board state and come up with a good move to perform.

 Why is it hard?
 - ~10^40 legal board states